NOSALRO/robot_dart/docs/guide.md

 ```

 - *ctrl* is the parameter vector
-- *full_control* defines whether we should control all the DOFs or not; this has an actual point only when our robot can freely move around the world (i.e., this gives us the ability to control the first 6 DOFs)
+- *full_control* defines whether we should control all the DOFs or not; this is only relevant when our robot can freely move around the world (i.e., this gives us the ability to control the first 6 DOFs)

 **Parameters**